 Short-term Care Quality

-This nursing home's short-term care score appears to be one of its higher grades.
-The nursing home was awarded a grade of C in this area.
-Our short-term care ratings are based on a facility's quantity of skilled nursing services.
-This includes a broad range of services, spanning from registered nurses to physical and occupational therapists, as well as other forms of therapy.
-In this facility's case, we were surprised to learn that it actually provides less physical therapist and registered nurse hours per resident than the average facility.
-The hope is that this does not adversely impact the quality of care.
-Lastly, we assessed the percentage of residents who who were able to eventually return home from this nursing home.
-We found that 4.4 percent of this facility's residents were able to return home.
-This figure was actually well below average.
+While we graded this facility incredibly poorly overall, it received a fairly respectable short-term care score this year.
+We gave it a B- in that area, which was the closest thing to a bright spot we can find for this facility.
+Short-term care grades are commonly employed to assess a facility's performance with rehabilitation.
+In order to provide highly graded rehabilitation services, facilities generally must provide better levels of skilled nursing services.
+Skilled nursing includes registered nurses, physical therapists, occupational therapists and other highly trained professionals.
+In this place's case, we were surprised to learn that it actually provides less physical therapist and registered nurse hours per resident than the typical facility.
+The hope is always that this does not adversely impact the quality of care.
+The last statistic we looked at in this area is the number of residents who eventually returned home from the nursing home.
+We found that just 5.4 percent of this nursing home's residents returned home.
+Unfortunately, this was below average.

 Does this page answer your questions about Delmar Center?